-My wife and I visited the Kansas Underground Salt Museum in August (aka the Permian Sea).
+My wife and I visited the Kansas Underground Salt Museum in Hutchinson (aka the Permian Sea).
 I mention this because evolution, and the need to deny it, is in the news again.

 One of the Republican up-and-comers, Marco Rubio was asked how old the earth is.
 He answered that he didn’t know, and that it might have been created in seven days.